yiisoft/yii2/docs/guide/tutorial-i18n.md

 Instead of translating messages as described in the last section, you can also use `i18n` in your views to provide support for different languages.
-For example, if you have a view `views/site/index.php` and you want to create a special version for russian language of it, you create a `ru-RU` folder under the view path of the current controller/widget and put the file for russian language as follows `views/site/ru-RU/index.php`.
+For example, if you have a view `views/site/index.php` and you want to create a special version for the Russian language, you create a `ru-RU` folder under the view path of the current controller/widget and put the file for the Russian language as `views/site/ru-RU/index.php`.
 Yii will then load the file for the current language if it exists and fall back to the original view file if none was found.

 > **Note**: If language is specified as `en-US` and there are no corresponding views, Yii will try views under `en`